-What are the different types of house survey?
+What are the different types of survey?

 If you're buying a new home and need a mortgage then your new lender will require a valuation of the property to ensure they're happy to lend against it.
 You may also want to get a more in-depth survey of the property before you commit to buying it.